Trusted WordPress tutorials, when you need them most.

 Next, you can add your form to any blog post or page.

-To start, simply edit an existing page or add a new one.
-Once you are in the WordPress editor, click the ‘+’ button and add a WPForms block.
+Once you are in the WordPress editor, click the ‘+’ button to add a block.

-After that, select the form you just created from the dropdown menu and publish your page.
+After that, select the form you just created from the dropdown menu.

 The WPForms block will load a preview of your form.

-When you are happy with the appearance of your form, go ahead and publish the page.
+When you are happy with the appearance of your form, you can publish the page.

 Save and resume later preview